msg-utcn/course-content/README.md

       - We will need to annotate with `ManyToOne` and `OneToMany` in both sides
     - Implement the services for Question and Answers
   - Test the endpoints using Postman
-  - Implement `class-validator` to validate the dtos

 4.3 Homework
   - Create endpoint for retrieving the total rating of a User (All Question Rating + All Answer Rating)
+  - Implement `class-validator` to validate the dtos

 **5. Backend: Authentication and authorization**

 - 5.0 Commands
--
+  - Run `npm install --save @nestjs/passport passport passport-local`
+  - Run `npm install --save-dev @types/passport-local`
+  - Run `npm install --save @nestjs/jwt passport-jwt`
+  - Run `npm install --save-dev @types/passport-jwt`

 - 5.1.
 Presentation:
   - Explaining how authentication works
     - Types of authentications (Basic, JWT)